mui/mui-x/docs/data/tree-view/simple-tree-view/customization/customization.md

 {{"demo": "BorderedTreeView.js", "defaultCodeOpen": false}}

+### Limit expansion to icon container

+The demo below shows how to trigger the expansion interaction just by clicking on the icon container instead of the whole Tree Item surface.

+{{"demo": "IconExpansionTreeView.js", "defaultCodeOpen": false}}

 ### File explorer

 The demo below shows many of the previous customization examples brought together to make the Tree View component look completely different than its default design.